Waugoshance Light: Current status

 The light is listed on the National Register, Reference #83000841, Name of Listing: WAUGOSHANCE LIGHT STATION (U.S. COAST GUARD/GREAT LAKES TR).
 It is not on the state list inventory.

 It is said to be both a "nautical gravestone" (because of the many wrecks in the vicinity) and on the "most endangered list" of lighthouses, being on the Lighthouse Digest "Doomsday List."
-It is one of six in Michigan; the remaining five are: Charity Island Light, Fourteen Mile Point Light, Gull Rock Light, Manitou Island Light and Poverty Island Light.
+It is one of five in Michigan; the remaining four are: Fourteen Mile Point Light, Gull Rock Light, Manitou Island Light and Poverty Island Light.

 The Waugoshance Lighthouse Preservation Society was formed in 2000.
 It undertook preservation and restoration.
 The Society's "first priority [was] ... raising funds to stabilize the building."
 It solicitied funds to rebuild the light, and got an extended lease from the U.S. Coast Guard, so that restoration can continue.
 In 2009, under the terms of the National Historic Lighthouse Preservation Act the lighthouse was put up for public sale.

 Another source reports, however, that "In 2009, [it was] deemed excess by the U.S. Coast Guard", so it was "offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000."

-In January 2021, the 501c-3 organization dedicated to the preservation of the lighthouse announced in a facebook post that, owing to prohibitively high costs for long term preservation, the non-profit would be dissolving and that funds raised for preservation would be donated "to local organizations with similar missions."
+In January 2021, the organization dedicated to the preservation of the lighthouse announced in a Facebook post that, owing to prohibitively high costs for long term preservation, the non-profit would be dissolving and that funds raised for preservation would be donated "to local organizations with similar missions."
 Just stabilizing the foundation would cost $300,000.